Channels

 Default Channels

-New organizations start with five purpose-built channels.
+New organizations start with three purpose-built channels.
 Each includes the specialists and connectors needed to work the queue immediately.

-• alerts-feed – Central stream of alert notifications, monitors, and automated updates.
-Ideal for triage and acknowledgement workflows.
+• alerts – Central stream of alert notifications, monitors, and automated updates.
+Ideal for triage, incident coordination, and acknowledgement workflows.

-• code-issues – Code quality hub that pairs Code Analyzer with Security Engineer and Issue Coordinator for PR reviews, vulnerability callouts, and ticket hygiene.
+• code-issues – Code quality hub that pairs Code Analyzer with Security Engineer and Work Tracker for PR reviews, vulnerability callouts, and ticket hygiene.

-• security-events – Security signal clearinghouse where Security Engineer collaborates with Cloud Engineer and SRE on investigations, IAM reviews, and compliance threads.
+• security-issues – Security signal clearinghouse where Security Engineer collaborates with SRE on investigations, IAM reviews, and compliance threads.

 Create a Custom Channel